MAKE THINGS EASIER FOR THE PEOPLE YOU LOVE

 Rush Fee Available for ALL services

-If you skip my 30-minute phone consultation and proceed to book my initial estate plan meeting (via Zoom or phone call) to start the process, you will be eligible for a 10% discount on my packages ONLY (no a la carte options).
+If you skip my 30-minute phone consultation and book your initial estate plan meeting (via Zoom or phone call) to start the process, you will be eligible for a 10% discount on my estate planning packages.

-Educators, first responders, and military are welcome to enjoy a 15% discount on any of my services.
-Please note that these discounts cannot be combined.
+Educators, first responders, and military personnel are eligible for a 15% discount on my estate planning packages.

 A LA CARTE PRICING